kshedden/case_studies/methods/factor-overview.md

 In some cases, the variates in $X$ that explain $X$ and the variates in $X$ that explain $Y$ can be quite similar, but in other cases they dramatically differ.
-This is one of the main critiques of principal component regression (PCR), which uses the PCs as explanatory variables and therefore can only find regression relationships that happen to coincide with the PCs.
+This is a critique of principal component regression (PCR), which uses the PCs as explanatory variables and therefore can only find regression relationships that happen to coincide with the PCs.